menu

 Occupations and Workforce

-Golden is a blue-collar town, with 52.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Golden is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Golden who work in sales jobs (29.41%), business and financial occupations (17.65%), and office and administrative support (0.00%).
+Because occupations involving physical labor dominate the local economy, Golden is generally considered to be a blue-collar town.
+45.45% of the Golden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Golden is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Golden who work in sales jobs (45.45%), maintenance occupations (9.09%), and office and administrative support (0.00%).

 Setting & Lifestyle

-Overall, Golden’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Golden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Golden is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Golden, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Golden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Golden does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Golden in 2018 was $20,280, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
-This equates to an annual income of $81,120 for a family of four.
-However, Golden contains both very wealthy and poor people as well.
+The per capita income in Golden in 2018 was $27,863, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $111,452 for a family of four.

-Golden is a very ethnically-diverse town.
+Golden is an extremely ethnically-diverse town.
 The people who call Golden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Golden residents report their race to be White, followed by Native American.
 Important ancestries of people in Golden include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Golden is English.
 Other important languages spoken here include Native American languages and Pacific Island languages.